AAFC-ORDC-Crop-Bioinfomatics/MultiGS-P/README.md

 ## Citation

 If you use **OmniGS-P** in your research, please cite it as follows:
-> *Frank M. You¹, Chunfang Zheng¹, Sylvie Cloutier¹, Pingchuan Li¹, John Joseph Zagariah Daniel¹, Kenneth Jackle², Megan House², Bunyamin Tar’an² (2025)  OmniGS-P: A Comprehensive Genomic Selection Pipeline Using Python.*
+> *Frank M. You¹, Chunfang Zheng¹, Sylvie Cloutier¹, Pingchuan Li¹, John Joseph Zagariah Daniel¹, Kenneth Jackle², Megan House², Bunyamin Tar’an² (2025)  OmniGS-P: A Modular Genomic Selection Pipeline Using Python.*

 ## Documentation